 Not Recommended.
 Your body is already poisoned enough, and adding more chemicals to the mix will add more unnecessary stress to your liver.
 Granted, hangover pills will relieve or at least alleviate many symptoms of a hangover, but the general cause, dehydration and poisoning, will continue hurting your body, causing detrimental effect to your health in the long term.

 Remember what we said in the first chapter?
 A hangover is caused by dehydration and poisoning of your body.
 A substantial dehydration and a strong poisoning, as anything less than that won’t make you feel that bad.
 In fact, your body needs about 1.5 liters (about 0.4 gallons) to restore the balance.
 Give it some liquid!
 Drink a lot of liquid, just not all at once.
 Slowly drinking about 1.5 liters (0.4 gallons) of liquid in about an hour is the best thing you can do to help your body restore its water balance and help it start taking toxins out of the body.
-Water is also a perfect transport for the toxins, carrying bad stuff away and out of your body.
+Water is also a perfect transport for the toxins, carrying bad stuff away and out of your body and giving you releif.
 Drinking lots of liquid helps your body detox itself.

 Restoring a water balance is good, but what about electrolyte balance?
 Your body needs many elements to function properly.
 If you simply drink a lot of pure water, you’ll inevitably ruin that balance, making things worse compared to other drinks.